alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 ## Proposal

 There SHOULD be a single mechanism for updating the state of an asset based on the owning edition's state.
 This SHOULD be achieved via Publishing API, which will reduce the burden on the publishing applications to maintain consistency between Publishing API and Asset Manager.
-This will make the data flow consistent with how Search API and Router API are updated, and decouple the publishing applications from Asset Manager.
+This will make the data flow consistent with how Search API and Email Alert API are updated, and decouple the publishing applications from Asset Manager.

 In this scenario, publishing applications MUST upload binary assets directly to Asset Manager (as per the current process).
 Asset Manager can set the default lifecycle state for new assets as follows: